HumbleLu/KL_div/README.md

 In here, I only implment the 2nd derivative case.

-### Reference
+Reference
- 1.Sasaki, H., Noh, Y. K., & Sugiyama, M. (2015).
+  1. Sasaki, H., Noh, Y. K., & Sugiyama, M. (2015).
 Direct Density-Derivative Estimation and Its Application in KL-Divergence Approximation.
 In AISTATS.